This is your resource center to guide you through the many details of exhibiting at Maker Faire San Diego.

 Refer to the Balboa Park Map for directions and parking information during setup.

 Breaks: Each Maker exhibit should be staffed at all times by you or a colleague.
-If you do not have an assistant and you need a short break, please notify the Area Manager or Zone Czar and we will do our best to assist you in finding someone to watch your exhibit.
-If you need to be away from your exhibit for an extended period of time, please notify the Area Manager or Zone Czar.
+If you do not have an assistant and you need a short break, please notify the Zone Czar and we will do our best to assist you in finding someone to watch your exhibit.
+If you need to be away from your exhibit for an extended period of time, please notify the Zone Czar.

 Electrical: During the event, if you have a problem with your power, please report it immediately to the Museum staff.

-Refreshment: No outside food or beverages are permitted based on the rules of the Event Center.
-Concession stands will be open during the show and the cafeteria will be open for setup on Friday.
+Refreshment: Many of the museums offer refreshments or concessions inside the museums.
+Additionally, food trucks will be open during the show.
 Vendors, promoters, Makers, or guests are not permitted to sell or give away food or beverage items without permission and obtaining a health permit.
 Alcohol is not permitted to brought onto the property.
 Contracted Maker Faire San Diego concessionaires have the exclusive right to provide all food and beverages, including the sale of alcohol.
 Only approved Commercial Food Makers can offer samples under 2oz or sell pre-packaged items intended for consumption off-site.

 Pets: For the safety and well being of our four-legged friends, please leave your pets at home.
 There are loud noises, many movable parts, fire elements, and large crowds, all of which do not create a safe environment for pets.